Bob Eubanks

-Robert Leland Eubanks (born January 8, 1938) is an American disc jockey, television personality and game show host, best known for hosting the game show The Newlywed Game on and off since 1966.
+Robert Leland Eubanks (born January 8, 1938) is an American disc jockey, television personality and game show host, widely known for hosting the game show The Newlywed Game on and off since 1966.
 He also hosted the successful revamp version of Card Sharks from 1986 to 1989.
 He received a star on the Hollywood Walk of Fame for his radio DJ work in 2000.
 It is in front of Grauman's Egyptian Theatre, where he worked during the first years of his broadcasting career.
 In 2005, he received a lifetime achievement Emmy Award from the Academy of Television Arts & Sciences.